-The following list of tactics of power and control summarises the list that you can view by clicking on the image to the left.
-It’s a pdf so you may save a copy.
+The following list of tactics of power and control summarises the list that you can view by downloading the pdf document.
 I have written a separate blog post explaining each of the following ways men use coercive control against female partners:

 - One-sided power games including behaviours that ensure he has his way at her expense

 - Mind games including guilt trips and confusing her in ways that make her feel crazy